JeroenDeDauw/Replicator/doc/research.md

 The last 12 days are currently empty directories.
 Either the dumps are not created each day, or the process is not very reliable.
+This is the latest directory with content: http://dumps.wikimedia.org/other/incr/wikidatawiki/20140221/

 Structure not fully clear.
 Does this contain diffs or full data?
 Looking at a dump it seems to just hold pointers to revisions plus meta data.
 Looking at Magnus his script presumably